 If you’ve tried traditional contact lenses and have experienced any of the above, or if you’re simply seeking a more comfortable alternative to wear all day, it’s worth considering scleral lenses.

-Contact a knowledgeable and experienced eye care professional, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang, who will patiently assess and explain your condition to you.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang will perform a specialized scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.
+Contact a knowledgeable and experienced eye care professional, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang, who will patiently assess and explain your condition to you.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang will perform a specialized scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

 Call the Scleral Lens and Keratoconus Center at Issaquah Eyeworks today to schedule your consultation.
 We help patients from the Issaquah, Seattle, Renton, and Redmond, in the Washington area enjoy great vision and comfort with scleral lenses.